jhu-data-services/data-wrangling-pandas/README.md

 This repository contains materials for one of our live webinars open to JHU students, faculty, and staff.
 Please [contact us](mailto:dataservices@jhu.edu) with any questions.

-As of March 2020, Data Services workshops are being held virtually on Zoom.
+All Data Services workshops are held virtually on Zoom.
 [See our calendar to register for upcoming workshops.](https://dataservices.library.jhu.edu/training-workshops/calendar/)

 ## Pre-Class Instructions